 Google’s wireless buds are a superb option for Android mobile users on a budget.
 These no frills in-ear headphones have all the money-savings in the right place, leaving enough quality where it counts.
 The small ticket tag doesn’t allow for noise cancelling, but Google’s Adaptive Sound mode will change the volume of your source material according to the loudness of your environment.
 Battery life is as strong as most on this list, they’re IPX4-rated meaning that most encounters with rain and sweat will cause no bother and, even though there are no on-device controls, Google Assistant can do plenty for you using just your voice.
 They’re even linked in with Google Translate to help out with any cultural differences on your travels.
 Last but not least, the audio quality is very, very respectable.
 They’re not as insightful as the more expensive buds on this list, but they still make for an exciting and balanced listen.

-For its AirPods Pro, Apple has taken its already very good AirPods and added some excellent noise cancellation.
-It adjusts to your environment 200 times per second according to what it hears through its two-microphone array, and the results are very impressive.
+For its 2nd-gen AirPods Pro, Apple has doubled the effectiveness of the Active Noise Cancellation.
+The new Apple H2-powered audio processing chip adjusts to your environment 200 times per second according to what it hears through its two-microphone array, and the results are very impressive.
 There's even a transparency mode to allow you to listen to your surroundings when appropriate - useful for not getting run over in the street!
 We really like the ear test software which suggests the best of the three ear sleeves for you to use, and we simply love how comfortable they are compared to all other wireless buds.
 If you find most buds insert too deep, then look no further.
 Audio quality is typically solid and the 3D sound support is fun when watching films with Dolby 5.1 and Atmos.
-Sadly, the noise cancelling tech brings the sonic brilliance down a bit, but these are a smart buy for iPhone users nonetheless.

 Perhaps not the household name you were expecting, but Hong Kong-based firm Earfun offers some excellent and surprisingly feature-rich headphones at very low prices.
 There might be no noise-cancelling here, but these buds have very strong noise-isolation if you take care to choose well from the four ear tip sizes in the box.
 There are also some handy touch control buttons, voice assistant support (thanks to built-in mics), IPX7 waterproofing (up to 30 mins submerged) and wireless charging is possible too.
 What’s more, the huge battery life makes them some of the longest lasting buds out there.
 The slight trade-off is sound.
 They’re certainly rhythmic and exciting to listen to, but, while bass and midrange have depth, the top notes are comparatively simplistic.
 Still, at this price, you can’t have it all.